 Note: the names of the uploaded files will be generated automatically by the system.

 Following the submission deadline, candidates' applications will be forwarded to the EFIS-affiliated National Society to which they belong.
-Thereafter, National Societies – entrusted with the task of establishing their own selection/nomination panels – will review applications and, based on the quality of proposals, ultimately formulate two (2) nominations, one in immunology and one in allergology, to be formally submitted to the ACTERIA Prizes Selection Jury.
+Thereafter, National Societies will review applications and, based on the quality of proposals, ultimately formulate two (2) nominations, one in immunology and one in allergology, to be formally submitted to the ACTERIA Prizes Selection Jury.

-Prize winners will be announced by no later than April 15th, 2018.
+Prize winners will be announced in May 2024.